 We review applications of exceptional candidates on a continuous basis (there is no deadline).
 Prospective students should submit their application online through Physics or Engineering Physics.
-Please indicate Prof. Shastri's name in applications.
-Additional information on graduate applications is available here: Prospective Graduate Students, or by emailing Ms Loanne Meldrum (firstname.lastname@example.org).
+Please indicate Prof. Shastri's name in the applications.
+Additional information on graduate applications is available here: Prospective Graduate Students or by emailing Ms Alla Kryachkova (email@example.com).
 Here is a list of Frequently Asked Questions.

 Note: We receive many emails and are unable to respond to each.
 Please be assured that Prof. Shastri goes over every CV that he receives.
 Only candidates that most closely meet our requirements will receive a reply.

 Funding: Graduate students will receive full financial support to let them focus on research activities and academic development.
 We offer competitive funding packages to our students.
 Please see PhD Funding and MSc/MASc Funding.
-For international students we provide an additional $5,000 per year to directly cover tuition fees (which is the approximate difference between foreign and Canadian student fees).
+For international students we provide an additional $5,000 per year to directly cover tuition fees (the approximate difference between foreign and Canadian student fees).

 On top of the full financial support from Queen's, here are some additional funding sources: Alexander Graham Bell Canada Graduate Scholarships (Doctoral Program), NSERC Postgraduate Scholarships (Doctoral Program), Canada Graduate Scholarships (Master’s Program), Ontario Graduate Scholarships (OGS), Mitacs Globalink Graduate Fellowship (former Globalink research interns), Mitacs Globalink Research Award (graduate students from partner countries), and International Scholarships.